-If you are in one of the following groups, we believe you to at increased risk from COVID 19.
-These groups of people include patients who are currently receiving or have received in the last 3 months:
+If you are in one of the following groups, we believe you are at increased risk from COVID-19.
+These groups of people include patients who are currently receiving or have received in the last three months:

 - radical radiotherapy for cancer

 - immunotherapy or other continuing antibody treatments for cancer